 Leaves, grass, tree limbs and brush are collected under the County-contracted household refuse collection.
 Tree limbs must be less than three inches in diameter and placed at the curb in four-foot length bundles each weighing 60 pounds or less.
-These materials are delivered to the County's Western Branch Yard Waste Composting Facility located outside of Upper Marlboro.
+These materials are delivered to the Prince George's County Organic Composting Facility located outside of Upper Marlboro.
 Yard material is estimated to be 20 percent of the total waste stream.

-DoE's Waste Management Division provides curbside collection of yard waste, which includes leaves, grass and small brush.
-In an effort to eliminate duplicate efforts and reduce cost, the Department of Public Works and Transportation (DPW&T) eliminated its leaf sweeping collection program in
+In an effort to eliminate duplicate efforts and reduce cost, the Department of Public Works and Transportation (DPW&T) eliminated its leaf sweeping collection program in 2010.

-2010.
 DPW&T continues to provide special tree limb collection services throughout the year for trees damaged during wind, rain, hurricane, tropical storm, ice and snow storms.
 The service is provided as a result of a direct request from a citizen.
-Some municipalities also provide this service, and citizens should contact their respective municipal governments directly.
+Some municipalities also provide this service.